manjaro-sway/manjaro-sway/SUPPORT.md

 # assign the tabbing mode to whatever you like
 $bindsym $mod+Shift+w layout stacking

-# assign the positional keys
+# assign the directional keys
 set $left a
 set $down s
 set $up w